Republic (Plato): Ibn Rushd

-The medieval jurist Gratian in his Decretum (ca 1140), quotes Plato as agreeing with him that "by natural law all things are common to all people."
-He identifies Plato's ideal society with the early Church as described in the Acts of the Apostles.
-"Plato lays out the order", Gratian comments, "for a very just republic in which no one considers anything his own."

 Thomas More

 Thomas More, when writing his Utopia, invented the technique of using the portrayal of a "utopia" as the carrier of his thoughts about the ideal society.
-More's island Utopia is also similar to Plato's Republic in some aspects, among them common property and the lack of privacy."The Function of the Ideal in Plato's 'Republic' and St. Thomas More's 'Utopia' " by K. Corrigan Moreana 1990, vol. 27, no.104, pp. 27-49"More on Utopia" by Brendan Bradshaw The Historical Journal, Vol. 24, No. 1 (Mar., 1981), pp. 1-27 JSTOR "claims that Utopia not merely emulated Plato's Republic but excelled it."
+More's island Utopia is also similar to Plato's Republic in some aspects, among them common property and the lack of privacy.

 Hegel

 Hegel respected Plato's theories of state and ethics much more than those of the early modern philosophers such as Locke, Hobbes and Rousseau, whose theories proceeded from a fictional "state of nature" defined by humanity's "natural" needs, desires and freedom.
 For Hegel this was a contradiction: since nature and the individual are contradictory, the freedoms which define individuality as such are latecomers on the stage of history.
 Therefore, these philosophers unwittingly projected man as an individual in modern society onto a primordial state of nature.
 Plato however had managed to grasp the ideas specific to his time:

 For Hegel, Plato's Republic is not an abstract theory or ideal which is too good for the real nature of man, but rather is not ideal enough, not good enough for the ideals already inherent or nascent in the reality of his time; a time when Greece was entering decline.
 One such nascent idea was about to crush the Greek way of life: modern freedoms—or Christian freedoms in Hegel's view—such as the individual's choice of his social class, or of what property to pursue, or which career to follow.
 Such individual freedoms were excluded from Plato's Republic:

 Greece being at a crossroads, Plato's new "constitution" in the Republic was an attempt to preserve Greece: it was a reactionary reply to the new freedoms of private property etc., that were eventually given legal form through Rome.
 Accordingly, in ethical life, it was an attempt to introduce a religion that elevated each individual not as an owner of property, but as the possessor of an immortal soul.